How it Works

 Then, practice some more without the transcript.

 Before too long, you will be able to go through the whole disc without the transcript and understand nearly everything.
 Then it’s on to the next unit.

 Start With Pronunciation

-The first two CDs are different from the 13 that follow.
+The first two units are different from the rest that follow.
 The first two are primarily concerned with helping you to establish very good pronunciation techniques right from the start.

 Most courses don’t recognize that many people are a little bit shy or inhibited about trying to speak a new language.
 We understand and that’s why the first part of our course zeroes in on pronunciation, and quickly gets you feeling like you are “doing it right.”